-Specializing in Diseases of the Digestive System and Liver Diagnostic and Therapeutic Endoscopy.
-Digestive Health Clinic is a state-of-the-art outpatient healthcare facility that provides for the comprehensive care of diseases of the digestive system, including colon cancer screening and prevention.
+Digestive Health Clinic, LLC specializes in diseases of the digestive system, liver diagnostic and therapeutic endoscopy.
+Digestive Health Clinic is a state-of-the-art outpatient healthcare facility located in Boise, Idaho.
+We provide comprehensive care of diseases of the digestive system, including colon cancer screening and prevention.

 What is a healthy diet?
 Not in terms of weight loss, metabolism or muscle building potential.
 But what can you feed your gut to promote healthy BOWELS?
 As gastroenterologists we are frequently asked this question.
 While no one knows what constitutes the perfect diet, there are a few things we can all agree on.

 First lets talks about bugs.
 As in, the trillions of bacteria that live in your bowel and create a healthy “microbiome” that interacts daily with your immune system.
 Your bowel is designed to be full of bacteria, and this is a good thing.
 Recent research is revealing the many ways certain bacteria can affect your health.
 These bacteria are part of the human microbiome.
 They cover every inch of both the inside and outside of your body.
 The good bacteria inside your bowel are important for many reasons, including:

 - aiding the immune system to prevent pathogen invasion